 The Changing Nature of Worship Songs

-In a recent article for Christian Today, worship leader Noel Richards passed comment on the style of worship songs written in the 1990s and those written now.
-His central thesis is that there were songs sung then, especially in the events like March for Jesus, that are not appropriate now.
-His article was a response to a previous one by Martin Saunders who called for ten 90s worship anthems to be revived, songs such as Called to a Battle and Champion, both Richards’ songs.
+In a recent article for Christian Today, worship leader Noel Richards passed commented on the style of worship songs written in the 1990s and those written now.
+His central thesis is that there were songs sung then, especially during the events like March for Jesus, that are not appropriate now.
+His article was a response to a previous one by Martin Saunders, who called for ten 90s worship anthems to be revived, songs such as Called to a Battle and Champion, both Richards’ songs.

 So to Noel Richards’ article.

 The focus of the movement has shifted from spiritual internals to human externals.

 Richards sets his article’s context with this sentence:

 The charismatic/evangelical churches were at the cutting edge of worship in those days.

 Now I know exactly what he means, I was there at the time, leading worship, sometimes with his songs (thank you, Noel!).
 But I think he has revised history a bit.
 The charismatic churches were at the cutting edge of a movement where the Holy Spirit transformed people.
 Worship was part of that movement, but only part.
 The changes in worship style were an external and human-centred expression of the God-centred and internal work in people’s hearts.